technickal1/mastering-purpose/site/content/post/mp008-matt-heffner-of-our-daily-rest-–-make-time-for-rest-podcast.md

 When asked about advice he would give to others about using talents and skills, Matt talks about just plain trying stuff.
 Whether it be working for someone for free or volunteering somewhere, it's helpful to know the things you do and don't like.
 This reminds me of when how Stephen Shedletsky talked about [drawing peaks and valleys](https://masteringpurpose.com/podcasts/stephen-shedletsky-start-with-why) of your life to determine what you enjoy to do.​

-> Don't do everything...but explore a lot of things. -paraphrased quote from Essentialism
+> "Don't do everything...but explore a lot of things." \
+> -paraphrased from Essentialism

 ### Starting Small with Small Moments​